 If you’re not up for a surf but still want to hop in the water, visit Angourie Pools.
 These are natural rock pools with a beautiful picnic area and a cliff jump for the adrenaline junkies.

 Byron Bay is just an hour and 40 minutes from Yamba and is probably the most well-known destination on your Sydney to Brisbane drive.
 It has an incredibly laid-back atmosphere, and everywhere you go you’ll find boutiques, restaurants, and organic food stores, while surrounded by serene beaches.
+Some people just do a Sydney to Byron Bat road trip and call it a day once they get here!

 Be Guided by a Local